 – National Civil Rights Museum – The Lorraine Hotel | Memphis, TN

 Reg .E is.. a people person | Motivated by them all

 “A lot of what I learned about myself happened on the train.
 It’s on the train that I learned how to deal with people.
 Whenever I’m around people I try to engage them.
 I try to make someone laugh… pass on information.
 I now see how that translates into what I’m doing now as an event planner.
 Going from being an engineer to an event planner inspires people because they see what I’m doing now and knew what I was doing then.
 It all feels right.”

 “Acting is my therapy.
 It gives me drive to do anything I ever wanted to do.
 If I didn’t have acting or the stage, I don’t know where I’d be.
 As an actor, I want to make sure I have a legacy.
 When I die I want to be among the stars.”

 “Being here now is about being with people when I’m with them… It’s about staying within the present moment and being present to what you’re doing in the moment.
-The greatest gift you can give people is your presence.
+The greatest gift you can give people is your presence.”

 “I was Trayvon Martin in 2002.
 At 17 years old… I had baggy clothes, cornrowed braids, often seen with no shirt… and rarely smiled.
 I was also an honor student, painfully shy, never suspended from school, never took drugs or alcohol, attended school almost all the time, and helped my grandfather in the yard every weekend.